mtklein/ob/README.md

-ob, opinionated build
+`ob`, opinionated build
 =====================

-ob builds C and C++ programs if they are structured in its opinionated way.
+`ob` builds C and C++ programs if they are structured in its opinionated way.

 To bootstrap: